Peabo83/Valheim-Server-Web-GUI/README.md

 Then hit <kbd>CTRL</kbd> + <kbd>X</kbd> to exit VI, you will be prompted to save, so press <kbd>Y</kbd> and then <kbd>Enter</kbd>.
 VI will then ask where to save a .tmp file, just hit <kbd>Enter</kbd> again.
 After you save the .tmp visudo will check the file for errors, if there are none it will push the content to the live file automatically.

-6) <u>Optional</u> - Enable the CFG Editor.
+6) **Optional** - Enable the CFG Editor.
 Using your preferred text editor open /var/www/VSW-GUI-CONFIG and toggle the value of $cfg_editor from false to true, as so:

 ```
 $cfg_editor = 'true';